C. difficile infection

 When to see a doctor

 Some people have loose stools during or shortly after antibiotic therapy.
-This may be due to C. difficile infection.
-See your doctor if you have three or more watery stools a day and symptoms lasting more than two days or if you have a new fever, severe abdominal pain or cramping, or blood in your stool.
+This may be caused by C. difficile infection.
+See your doctor if you have:

 Spores from C. difficile bacteria are passed in feces and spread to food, surfaces and objects when people who are infected don't wash their hands thoroughly.
 These spores can persist in a room for weeks or months.
 If you touch a surface contaminated with C. difficile spores, you may then unknowingly swallow the bacteria.

 Once established, C. difficile can produce toxins that attack the lining of the intestine.
 The toxins destroy cells, produce patches (plaques) of inflammatory cells and decaying cellular debris inside the colon, and cause watery diarrhea.

 Emergence of a new strain

 An aggressive strain of C. difficile has emerged that produces far more toxins than other strains do.
 The new strain may be more resistant to certain medications and has shown up in people who haven't been in the hospital or taken antibiotics.
 This strain of C. difficile has caused several outbreaks of illness since 2000.